Robert Frost Stone House Museum

 About the Museum

 The house, built circa 1769, was considered historic even before the Frost period.
-It is a rare example of colonial architecture made of native stone and timber, and has changed little since Frost's time.
+It is a rare example of Dutch Colonial architecture made of native stone and timber, and has changed little since Frost's time.
 The house sits on seven acres and still retains some of Frost's original apple trees.